Cui Bi: Life

 In 319, Cui Bi, no longer able to tolerate Murong Hui's growing power, formed an alliance with the Murong's rival Xianbei tribes, the Duan and Yuwen, as well as the Goguryeo state to destroy him.
 Cui Bi's aide, Gao Zhan (高瞻) objected to his plan but was ignored.
 The forces of the three states converged on Murong Hui's capital, Jicheng (棘城, in modern Jinzhou, Liaoning).
 However, Murong Hui tricked the Duan and Goguryeo into believing that he was colluding with the Yuwen, causing the two of them to withdraw.
 The Yuwen army that remained were decisively defeated by Murong Hui and his son, Murong Han.

 Cui Bi panicked when he heard that the campaign had failed, so he sent his nephew Cui Dao (崔燾) to Jicheng to congratulate Murong Hui on his victory.
 However, envoys from the Duan, Yuwen and Goguryeo also arrived at Jicheng seeking for peace, and they all revealed Cui Bi's involvement in the attack.
 Murong Hui showed off his army before Cui Dao, scaring him into submission.
 He then sent Cui Dao back to his uncle with the message, "Surrender is your best option, fleeing is your worst", while following him from behind with an army.
 Cui Bi was unable to resist, so he abandoned his family and fled to Goguryeo with a few dozen riders, allowing Murong Hui to annex eastern Liaodong and absorb his followers.
+(Note: Both Zizhi Tongjian and Samguk Sagi recorded that Cui Bi fled to Goguryeo in the 12th month of the Chinese year 319 (2nd year of the Daxing era of the reign of Emperor Yuan of Jin and the 20th year of Micheon's reign); the month corresponds to 28 Dec 319 to 26 Jan 320 in the Julian calendar.)

+Cui Bi's flight to Goguryeo was also recorded in the annals of Micheon of Goguryeo in Samguk sagi.